 Just as the natural forces that lie behind electricity have always been present in nature, just as the force of gravity holds together the different elements in our universe, the forces revealed in the systemic constellation process have always been with us.
 This process has become visible through a lineage of philosophers and therapists such as Edmund Husserl the father of phenomenology, Ivan Boszormenyi-Nagy , the pioneer of transgenerational systemic thinking, Virginia Satir who developed family sculpture the precursor of systemic constellations and which Bert Hellinger observed and integrated with the phenomenological method .

-So the systemic constellation process did not appear out of a vacuum.
-There have been hints of it in ancient cultures with Chinese ancestor worship, shamanistic traditions, first nation cosmologies such as the Aboriginal dreamtime and Africans calling for strength from their ancestors to mention but a few.
+There has clearly been awareness and sensitivity to systemic process in many world cultures for example Chinese ancestor worship, shamanistic traditions, first nation cosmologies such as the Aboriginal dreamtime and Africans calling for strength from their ancestors, to mention but a few.

 Australian Aboriginal Dreamtime Painting